‘Naughty boy’: Monty Python star Terry Jones dies at 77

 In 2014, more than three decades after their last live performance, the five surviving Pythons reunited for a string of stage shows that revived their old skits for adoring audiences.

-Palin would recall that during the stage run, Jones struggled for the first time with remembering lines.
-Two years later, Jones’s family announced he had been diagnosed with frontotemporal dementia, which gradually robbed him of the ability to write and speak.
+Two years later, Jones was diagnosed with frontotemporal dementia, which gradually robbed him of the ability to write and speak.

-“It is a cruel and sad thing,” surviving troupe member Idle tweeted Wednesday.
-“But let’s remember just what joy he brought to all of us.

-“So many laughs, moments of total hilarity onstage and off, we have all shared with him.
-It’s too sad if you knew him, but if you didn’t you will always smile at the many wonderfully funny moments he gave us.”

 Jones is survived by his wife, his ex-wife Alison Telfer, and three children.